Getting To Know The Yellow Gold-Colored Certina DS Powermatic 80

 The new DS Powermatic 80 comes in three steel versions with white, blue, or green dials.
 And on top of that, there are two more luxurious rose gold PVD versions with a brown and a white dial, as well as the yellow gold colored one you see here.
 All of these new three-hand executions are based on the design of the retro-styled DS Chronograph Automatic from 2020 that we previously reviewed here.

 The chronograph measures 42×13mm, the three-hander has a 41×10.9mm high case.
 Makes sense.
 The diameter is still quite large for a three-hand watch that operates in the field somewhere between formal and informal.
-What remains, however, is the same is the vintage appeal.
+What remains, however, is the vintage appeal.
 The domed sapphire crystal with anti-reflection treatment on one side plays a part in that, but it’s the dial that works hardest to present a warm retro spectacle.

 Retro versus modern pragmatism